-Audit fees of £135,000, did not include overrun fees (30 June 2022: audit fees of £173,790, included £47,000 of overrun fees).
-There were no non-audit related services provided by the Auditor during the years ended 30 June 2023 and 2022.
+Audit fees were £134,700 for the year ended 30 June 2024 (30 June 2023: £135,000).
+There were no non-audit related services provided by the Auditor during the years ended 30 June 2024 and 2023.

-During the year ended 30 June 2023, employee remuneration related to an employee providing operational support (30 June 2022: two employees for part of the year).
+During the year ended 30 June 2024, employee remuneration related to an employee providing operational support (30 June 2023: an employee providing operational support).
 The employee remuneration expense includes wages, payroll taxes, contributions to defined contribution pension plans, termination of employment expenses and reimbursement of expenses approved by the Board.

-Consultancy fees relate to the fees paid to the four Consultants from 1 January 2022, including reimbursement of expenses approved by the Board.
-A project commission is payable to the Consultants for their role in assisting with the wind down of the Company if the Company's NAV is less than £5 million before 1 January 2024.
-As at 30 June 2023, the project commission accrual was £nil (30 June 2022: £309,160), as the Company's NAV is not expected to be below £5 million in the required timeframe.
+Consultancy fees include reimbursement of expenses approved by the Board.
+A project commission would have been payable to the Consultants for their role in assisting with the wind down of the Company if the Company's NAV had been less than £5 million before 1 January 2024.
+As at 30 June 2024, the project commission accrual was £nil (30 June 2023: £nil), as the Company's NAV was not below £5 million in the required timeframe.